ghdl/ghdl/doc/using/InvokingGHDL.rst

     packages ``numeric_bit`` and ``numeric_std`` defined by IEEE 1076.3, and the ``vital`` packages ``vital_timing`` and ``vital_primitives``, defined by IEEE 1076.4.
 The version of these packages is defined by the VHDL standard used.
-See section ':ref:`VITAL_packages`', for more details.
+See section :ref:`VITAL_packages`, for more details.

   synopsys